24 – 28 inches

 It is important to note that other factors can come into play that will affect their overall personality and behavior.
 Early handling, training, diet, and living conditions can play a role in your dog’s temperament and traits.
 Although you may find some very affectionate females and some males that are more standoffish, it can all depend on the individual.

 Overall, the Great Bernese is a wonderful pet to have.
 They are loyal, intelligent, affectionate, and playful.
 They will do well in a single-person household, as well as, homes with children and other pets.
-As long as you have room for them to exercise and play, they should fit right into your lifestyle.
+As long as you have room for them to exercise and play, a Great Bernese should fit right into your lifestyle.

-That being said, you want to keep a few things in mind such as their grooming and training.
+That being said, you want to keep a few things in mind such as grooming and training a Great Bernese.
 These are the two areas that can be a little bit more demanding.
 If this is something that you are confident you can handle with ease, the Great Bernese will make a wonderful companion.

 Featured image credit: ArtTower, Pixabay